How to Get a Maryland Medical Marijuana Card

-When you go to a dispensary like AmediCanna for the first time, bring your state ID, your patient ID number, and the valid written certification provided by the approved physician you visited.
+When you go to a dispensary nearby you like AmediCanna for the first time, bring your state ID, your patient ID number, and the valid written certification provided by the approved physician you visited.
 Once you are registered, you can visit AmediCanna and other approved state dispensaries to buy your cannabis.

 You will need to use your new certification to purchase medical marijuana within 120 days of the date it is issued.
 If you don’t use it within that time, it will no longer be valid.